R35007/Mock-Server-Lite/README.md

   "/route/1, /route/2": {
     // /route/1 and /route/2 shares the same config and mock data "_config": true, // Make sure to set this to true to use this object as a route configuration.
-    "id": "id-unique", // sets a unique id for each route "description": "", // Description about this Route.
+    "id": "id-unique", // sets a base64 encoded route "description": "", // Description about this Route.
     "delay": 2000, // in milliseconds
     "statusCode": 200, // in number between 100 to 600
-    "middlewareNames": ["_IterateResponse"], // list of middleware names to be called "middlewares": "", // Can give a list of express Middlewares If using in .js file "mock": [{ "name": "foo" }, { "name": "bar" }], "store": {} // helps to store any values for later use },
+    "middlewares": ["CustomLog"], // list of middleware names to be called "mock": [{ "name": "foo" }, { "name": "bar" }], "store": {} // helps to store any values for later use },